sa-osm-tech/partner-app/README.md

-# logerex_partner
+# Logerex Partner

-A new Flutter project.
+A mobile application for Logerex Partners.

 ## Getting Started